solher/golang-referer-parser/README.md

 The implementation uses the shared 'database' of known referers found in [`referers.yml`][referers-yml].

-The Go version of referer-parser is maintained by [Thomas Sileo][tsileo].
+The Go version of referer-parser was maintained by [Thomas Sileo][tsileo], and has been forked to be maintained by [chocolatkey][chocolatkey].

 ## Installation